fperezpellicena/led-light-controller/README.md

 ## How to autorun a program:
+First, make a copy of the program you want to run and rename it as main.py.

 - Step 1: Install rshell (pip3 install rshell)
 - Step 2: Connect to your Pico ( rshell --buffer-size=30 -p /dev/tty.usbmodem0000000000001 -a ) # NOTE: Your /dev/ naming may differ)
 - Step 3: Copy your main.py code to the Pico ( cp main.py /pyboard )